gitpan/POE-Component-WWW-Lipsum/README.md

         ],
     }

-The C<lipsum> key will contain an I<arrayref> elements of which will be the generated Lorem Ipsum text.
-Note: if an error occurred the C<lipsum>
-key will B<not> be present.
-See C<error> below.
+The `lipsum` key will contain an _arrayref_ elements of which will be the generated Lorem Ipsum text.
+Note: if an error occurred the `lipsum` key will __not__ be present.
+See `error` below.

-=head2 C<error>
+## `error`

     {
         'error' => 'Error: message',
     },

-In case of an error the L<lipsum> key will not be present and an C<error> key will be present instead which will contain an error message describing the problem.
-B<Note:> at the time of this writing there is a minor bug in L<WWW::Lipsum> due to which any errors related to L<LWP::UserAgent> will not return an appropriate error message, just the text "Error: ".
+In case of an error the [lipsum](https://metacpan.org/pod/lipsum) key will not be present and an `error` key will be present instead which will contain an error message describing the problem. __Note:__ at the time of this writing there is a minor bug in [WWW::Lipsum](https://metacpan.org/pod/WWW::Lipsum) due to which any errors related to [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) will not return an appropriate error message, just the text "Error: ".
 The bug report has been posted and may be fixed already.

-=head2 C<args>
+## `args`

         'args' => {
             'amount' => 2,